optimeaspaj/configure-qtcreator-debian/README.md

 Then install the debian cross toolchain on your host system:

     apt install -y g++-arm-linux-gnueabihf gdb-multiarch

+You are now able to crosscompile applications for the Debian armhf platforms.

 ## Adding the kit to your QtCreator installation